Kiichenko-Vlad/metrocar-data-analysis/data/README.md

 ## Notes
 - All datasets are aggregated and analysis-ready.
 - Raw transactional data and full database dumps are intentionally excluded.
-- Tableau extracts (.hyper / .twbx) are not stored to ensure reproducibility.